pact-foundation/pact.io/faq/README.md

 - If using the JVM, you can use [request filters](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-gradle#modifying-the-requests-before-they-are-sent) to modify the request headers before they are sent to the Provider.
 - Configure a relaxed OAuth2 validation service on the Provider that accepts any valid headers, so long as the match the spec (e.g. `Authorization` header).
 You might leverage the [provider states](http://docs.pact.io/documentation/provider_states.html) feature for this.
 - Use Ruby's `Timecop` or similar library to manipulate the runtime clock.
+- Use the `--custom-provider-header` option if you are using one of the implementations that wraps the Ruby standalone (Javascript, Go, Python, .NET).

 _NOTE_: Any option that modifies the request before sending to the running provider increases your chances of missing a key part of the interaction and therefore puts you at risk.
 Use carefully.